John Boyle (artist): Biography

+Boyle was honoured when a detail of Tom Thomson from Boyle's painting Midnight Oil, Ode to Tom Thomson (1968, Museum London) - Thomson was one of Boyle's heroes - was used as the cover of Barry Lord's "The History of Painting in Canada" as well as the full picture on the back (NC Press, 1974).
+(It was the second book featuring a more-or-less complete record of Canadian art history after Russell Harper's 1966 'Painting in Canada - A History".)
+In 1978, an article in the Montreal Gazette described Boyle as "one of that influential handful of Southwestern Ontario artists which includes Greg Curnoe and Jack Chambers... whose work is characterized by their profound attachment to their local – and by extension – Canadian environment."

 Boyle was a participant in London's 20/20 Gallery, an early cooperative founded in London, Ontario which continued until 1971.
 In 1972, he designed sets for the play Buffalo Jump by Carol Bolt at Theatre Passe Muraille, Toronto; that same year he curated the first Billboard Show in St. Catharines.
 In 1980, Boyle completed the enamelled steel mural Our Nell for the Queen station of the Toronto subway, depicting Nellie McClung, William Lyon Mackenzie, as well as the former Simpson's and Eaton's department stores.
 From 1973 through the 1990s, Boyle exhibited regularly at Nancy Poole's Studio in Toronto, a commercial gallery.
 In 2005, he was included in The Sixties in Canada, curated by Denise Leclerc and Pierre Dessureault for the National Gallery of Canada, Ottawa.
 He is represented by Loch Gallery, Toronto.

 His illustration and book design work includes The Port Dalhousie Stories by Dennis Tourbin (1987), as well as several magazine articles and book jackets.
 Boyle also has published a novel, No Angel Came (Tellem Press, 1995) and has been since 1965 a founding member and principal kazooist of the Nihilist Spasm Band.